Our graduates continue to uphold the innovative and top-tier reputation of the Department of Electrical and Computer Engineering at UTD.

 Alan is an alumnus of the Erik Jonsson School of Engineering and Computer Science at The University of Texas at Dallas and graduated with a degree in electrical engineering.
-He is the lead ACIS design engineer for educational technology products at Texas Instruments Inc. (TI).
+He is the lead ASIC design engineer for educational technology products at Texas Instruments Inc. (TI).
 He currently lives in Frisco with his wife and their dog Fred, pictured above.
 In his free time, Alan enjoys volunteering as a verger, vestry member and a lay Eucharist minister for his church.
 He also enjoys collecting and repairing antique radios.
 Alan and his wife of 29 years have two children.
-Their son Adron is a fellow alumnus of UT Dallas and has served our in Iraq as an EOD specialist in the U.S. Army.
+Their son Adron is a fellow alumnus of UT Dallas and has served our country in Iraq as an EOD specialist in the U.S. Army.
 Their daughter Emily is a graduate of Texas State University.
 Read below to learn more about Alan and his experiences at UT Dallas.

 I was selected twice to the TI Member of Technical Staff.